tfukui95/tor-experiment/ToyExperiment.md

+# Analyzing Anonymous Routing of Network Traffic Using Tor

-# Setting Up The Toy Experiment on Tor
+## Setting Up the Toy Experiment on Tor

 The best way to learn about Tor is to create our own private Tor network using GENI, and to see the functions of Tor on a much smaller and more manageable